Avalara Service Terms and Conditions

 b.
 Subscriptions through a Distributor.
 If Customer ordered the Services through a Distributor, then the Subscription Term will begin on the Effective Date and it will expire, renew, and terminate in accordance with the terms of the Distributor Agreement.

 c.
 Purchases through a Distributor.
 If Customer ordered Services through a Distributor, then the billing, payment and termination sections of these Terms may not apply to Customer, and Customer’s billing and payment rights and obligations are governed by the Distributor Agreement.
 However, if the Distributor from whom Customer purchased the Services fails to pay Avalara any amounts due in connection with Customer’s use of the Services, then Avalara may suspend Customer’s Account, with or without notice to Customer.
 Customer agrees that Customer’s remedy in the event of such suspension is solely against the Distributor and that Avalara is not liable to Customer in any manner for such suspension.

-17. SUPPLEMENTAL TERMS OF SERVICE.
-The following supplement terms and conditions (“Supplemental Terms”) apply to Customer’s use of the following Services if Customer has purchased those Services:
+14. SUPPLEMENTAL TERMS OF SERVICE.
+The following supplemental terms and conditions (“Supplemental Terms”) are incorporated into these Terms and apply to Customer’s use of the following Services if Customer has purchased those Services:

 - Landed Cost Supplemental Terms: https://www.avalara.com/legal/landed-cost-terms

 - Streamlined Sales and Use Tax Certified Service Provider Services: https://www.avalara.com/legal/sst-terms-of-use

 - VAT Supplemental Terms: https://www.avalara.com/VAT-terms/